 All General Assistance program applications and records shall be confidential, and shall not be open to examination or inspection, except by the grand jury of the county or by a board or an officer of the state or the county charged with the supervision or direction of that Assistance or with the control or expenditure of funds applicable to that Assistance.

 Section 60.
-Destruction
+Destruction of Records (Revised October 2021)

-Case records may be destroyed two (2) years after recipient ceases to receive assistance; or two (2) years after aid reimbursement requirements have been fully satisfied.
+Case records may be destroyed two (2) years after recipient ceases to receive assistance; or two (2) years after aid reimbursement requirements have been fully satisfied, upon notification of death of a current or prior recipient if there is no outstanding lien on the case, or when benefits issued have not been repaid by individuals whose whereabouts are unknown to the SCHHSA for a minimum of 3 years.

 Applicant records pertaining only to an initial denial of aid may be destroyed one (1) year after the denial date.

 Disposition of case records which contain CalFresh and/or Medi-Cal history are governed by State of California regulations.

-GENERAL ASSISTANCE POLICIES
+Case records are currently maintained electronically by the State Automated Welfare System and will be purged in accordance with State of California and County regulations and local County policy.

-CHAPTER 6
+CHAPTER 6 - SEVERABILITY

-SEVERABILITY

 Section 61.
 Severability